oconnor0/BeaconRoad/Pregens/TrollRogue.md

         - Requires: BODY d6.
         - Cost: Action, Stress 0.
         - Effect: Make a main-hand melee *light* weapon attack.
 If you hit with that attack, you may immediately make an attack with your off-hand *light* weapon.
+    - Reaction Attack
+        - Requires: BODY d4.
+        - Cost: Reaction.
+        - Trigger: An enemy creature advances out of your melee threat.
+Or an enemy creature advances into your melee threat, if you have a longer melee threat than they do.
+        - Effect: Make a basic melee weapon attack against the triggering creature.
 - Senses:
     - Darksight.
 - Size: